Singularity-tutorial/Singularity-tutorial.github.io/README.md

 operating system!

 This means you're application won't break when you port it to a new computer because there is something different about the new environment.
-It brings it's environment with it.
+It brings its environment with it.

 Here are some of the things you can do with containers: